Guaranteed Private Communication with Secret Block Structure: Eavesdropping via Higher Order Moments

 \subsection{Structure of the Moments}

 In effect, our results above are for a single-pad key, \textit{i.e.} a new block structure is created for each message to be sent~\cite{bianchi2015analysis}.
 To reduce the usage of the secure channel, we want to understand the reusability of $\cB$ in transmitting several independent signals $\{\bx_1, \dots, \bx_L \}$.
-In this scenario, if Eve can acquire multiple snapshots of observation $\{\by_1, \dots, \by_L \}$ given by $\by_\ell = \bA \bx_\ell+\bw_\ell$, $\ell = 1,\dots,L$, and under the knowledge of the prior distribution \eqref{eq:blockBernouilliGaussian} of $\bx$, she can attempt to gain statistical information about $\cB$ without having to reconstruct the messages by studying the posterior distribution of $\by$.
+In this scenario, if Eve can acquire multiple snapshots of observation $\{\by_1, \dots, \by_L \}$ given by $\by_\ell = \bA \bx_\ell+\bw_\ell$, $\ell = 1,\dots, L$ and under the knowledge of the prior distribution \eqref{eq:blockBernouilliGaussian} of $\bx$, she can attempt to gain statistical information about $\cB$ without having to reconstruct the messages by studying the posterior distribution of $\by$.
+When additional structure can be assumed for the block structure, such as contiguity of the blocks, intra-block correlation can be exploited in the block-sparse Bayesian learning framework (BSBL) to attempt to recover both the block structure and the transmitted messages simultaneously~\cite{zhang2013ExtensionSBL,fang2013PatternCoupledSparse}.
+In the absence of additional information on the block structure, Eve can study the moments of the posterior distribution of $ \by$.
 In particular, we observe that given our block signaling, the mean $\rE[\bx] = \bm{0}_N$ and covariance $\bSigma_{\bx} = p \bI_n$ of $\bx$ carry no information about the block structure $\cB$.
 However, the even fourth-order moments of $\bx$ \textbf{do} provide information about the block structure, $\cB$, as seen below:

 Additionally, as the odd fourth-order moments of $\bx$ equal zero, the terms in~\eqref{eq:fourthOrderMomentOfX} are the moments of smallest order containing information about the block structure $\cB$.
 As the number of samples that is necessary to estimate moments increases with their order, Eve can restrict herself to the study of the covariance $\bSigma_\bz$ of the vector $\bz = \left( \bA^{\sT} \by \right) \odot \left( \bA^{\sT} \by \right)$ in attempt to eavesdrop $\cB$ from the observation of the channel output.
 Given this observation, understanding the reusability of the block structure is equivalent to understanding Eve's capability to learn these fourth moments.